swrpat/movie-list-site/README.md

 ### Deleting a Movie

 If you no longer want to keep a movie on your list, click the "Delete" button next to the movie's title.
 There is no confirmation prompt so be careful!

+## Afterwords

+This project was made as part of a python course by Angela Yu.
+I make the app's logic with minimal guidance from the lesson but the HTML templates are mostly pre-populated.